matrix-org/matrix.org/content/twim-guide.md

 We collect submissions with help of the [TWIM bot](https://github.com/haecker-felix/hebbot) `@this-week-in:matrix.org`, who will confirm having received your entry if everything went well.

+The digest gets published on Friday evening, so make sure to post your submission before entries close around 17:00 Paris time.

 Images and other media are supported as well.
 To add them you should react with `⭕` on your media file.
 Please make sure to do this right after submitting your text so it gets added to the correct entry and not to another project of yours.